Radiation from Fukushima disaster newly detected off Canada's coast

-PORTLAND, Ore.
-(Reuters) - Radiation from Japan’s 2011 Fukushima nuclear disaster has for the first time been detected along a North American shoreline, though at levels too low to pose a significant threat to human or marine life, scientists said on Monday.
+PORTLAND, Ore., April 6 (Reuters) - Radiation from Japan’s 2011 Fukushima nuclear disaster has for the first time been detected along a North American shoreline, though at levels too low to pose a significant threat to human or marine life, scientists said on Monday.

 Trace amounts of Cesium-134 and Cesium-137 were detected in samples collected ON Feb.
 19 off the coast of Ucluelet, a small town on Vancouver Island in Canada’s British Columbia, said Woods Hole Oceanographic Institution scientist Ken Buesseler.